-TESTING: Accommodation testing is to be done at the time the instructor holds the exam in the classroom.
+TESTING: Accommodation testing is to be arranged at the testing center for the same time the instructor holds the exam in the classroom.
 Students are responsible for course content that is covered in class during the extended testing time utilized.
 If a student is able to take the exam just prior to the start of class so that they complete the exam after the students arrive for the test in the classroom, that would be acceptable but not required.